Our mission at Semillitas de Español is to provide our community with three invaluable resources:

 Meanwhile I had been teaching my musical Spanish program at Heartsong for nearly 3 years, and the idea of Semillitas de Español had begun to brew in my head.
 I had met countless families who were all encountering some sort of challenge in their attempt to raise their child speaking Spanish.
 Some families found themselves in a similar dilemma as myself, with one fluent and one non fluent parent.
 Other parents who were both fluent and spoke nothing but Spanish at home, were finding that their child’s use of the language was diminishing as they ventured into English speaking preschools.
 Other intermediate Spanish speaking parents simply didn’t feel like they had the fluency to speak to their child in Spanish outside of the context of the songs we would explore in class.
 Music provided a fantastic head start for many families, but it was clear there needed to be more.
 We needed a space that offered continued learning beyond the context of our song collections- a place where children and their families could come together to strengthen and practice their Spanish through playing together.

 The idea was just too exciting to resist, and I left Heartsong to create Semillitas de Español.
-After travel teaching for several years, I finally opened the doors to our new home in NW Austin.
+After travel teaching for several years, I finally opened the doors to our new home in northwest Austin.
 We are currently teaching CANTA, a music and movement class in Spanish of our own.
-Behind the scenes, we're working on launching JUEGA (a game based parent and child conversational class) and VIVE (a drop off immersion class), story times, playgroups, and other classes that will offer children an opportunity to learn Spanish while having fun.
+Behind the scenes, we're working on launching JUEGA (a game based parent and child conversational class) and ARTE (using visual art as a medium to teach Spanish), story times, playgroups, and other classes that will offer children an opportunity to learn Spanish while having fun.